 Posted by Brent Wilson on 8/18/2017 to FAQ (Frequently Asked Questions)

-Deer browsing on plants is a persistent and frustrating problem for gardeners and landscapers all over the Untied States.
+Deer browsing on plants is a persistent and frustrating problem for many gardeners and landscapers all over the Untied States.
 Increased deer populations, rural shift and many other environmental factors have forced deer to wander into our landscapes and gardens and feed on the plants they find.

 Hope this information was helpful.